When Headwater’s MD, Tina James, set out on a trip to the little-known Ebro Delta in Southern Catalunya, she was more than pleasantly surprised…

 After an early morning arrival into Barcelona-El Prat Airport, I easily negotiated the train journey across the city and began my journey along the coast; regular glimpses of the turquoise sea tempting me as the train sped towards L‘Aldea-Amposta–Tortosa station.
 On reaching the station I was collected by Headwater’s local representative, Triona – this is her second season working for us as a rep and she has also led groups for us in Portugal.
 I was whisked off to the lively seaside town of L’Ampolla, where Headwater customers stay on our ‘Cycling around the River Ebro’ and ‘Undiscovered Southern Catalunya Cycling’ holidays.
 The town has a good selection of restaurants for all pockets and is perfect for a seafront stroll before dinner.

-My real discovery of the region began the next morning when I met with Philippe, the walking guide for our ‘Following in the Footsteps of Picasso’ holiday based in Horta de Sant Joan.
+My real discovery of the region began the next morning when I met with Philippe, our walking guide based in Horta de Sant Joan.
 I arrived in drizzling rain and strong winds; thankfully I’d come prepared for the weather!
-After stopping at a little shop on the Plaça Catalunya for supplies and the obligatory cafe solo, we set off to complete the Holy Santa Barbara Mountain walk (day 2 of this holiday itinerary).
+After stopping at a little shop on the Plaça Catalunya for supplies and the obligatory cafe solo, we set off to complete the Holy Santa Barbara Mountain walk.
 As we left the town behind and descended towards the impressive Knights Templar monastery of Santa Maria dels Angels, vultures cruised the thermals overhead and we chatted about our backgrounds.
 Philippe and his wife Vera (who joined us on the walk) are both Belgian nationals.
 They quit their professions in Belgium 10 years ago and made their base in Southern Catalunya; from the amount of people they chatted to, they’re well integrated into local life!

 Sunday dawned with sunshine as Triona dropped me off in the town of Deltebre, the capital of the Ebro Delta.
 After my obligatory cafe solo I mounted my Headwater bike, which had been pre-adjusted to my size.
 With my puncture repair kit, tyre levers and lock safely stowed away in my panniers, I began my cycle over the bridge (there is a cycle path) which spans the River Ebro, heading into Sant Jaume d’Enveja from where I picked up the second half of Headwater’s suggested day 3 circular ride on our ‘Discovering the Ebro Delta by bike’ holiday.